benjamin-macmichael/CalendarAssistant/README.md

    ✓ Blocked successfully
 ...

 🤖 Agent: Done!
-I've blocked 5 time slots in TherapyAppointment to match
-         your Google Calendar.
-Your clients won't be able to book during those times.
+Next week's calendar has been synced with TherapyAppointment.
 ```

 ## Project Structure